DJ Boldin: Sophomore season

-In 2006, Boldin sat out his sophomore season due to academic reasons.
+In 2006, Boldin sat out his sophomore season due to academic reasons, but was still a member of the football team.

 Junior season

 Boldin recorded 11 reception for 127 yards while appearing in all 13 games in which he had a successful return in 2007 after missing the 2006 season.
 Caught his first pass since 2005 when he snagged a 14-yarder in the season opener vs. Boston College (Sept.
 1) ...
 Had two receptions vs. Virginia (Nov.
 3) and Clemson (Nov.
 10) ...
 Made two receptions for 47 yards in the Meineke Car Care Bowl ...
 His longest catch of the season was a 38-yarder that led to a first down on a third-and-17 against Connecticut.

 Senior

 Boldin led the ACC with 81 receptions and 848 yards, with 3 touchdowns.
 Boldin was second in the ACC with 65 yards per game, and averaged over 10 yards per catch.
 Boldin was second behind North Carolina wide receiver Hakeem Nicks.
 He finished his career with 107 receptions, 1,199 yards, and 3 touchdowns.